tristandunn/pusher-fake/README.markdown

 A fake [Pusher](https://pusher.com) server for development and testing.

-When run, an entire fake service is started on two random open ports.
-Connections can then be made to the service without needing a Pusher account.
-The host and port for the socket and web servers can be found by checking the configuration.
+When run, an entire fake service starts on two random open ports.
+A Pusher account is not required to make connections to the fake service.
+If you need to know the host or port, you can find the values in the configuration.

-The project is intended to fully replace the Pusher service with a local version for testing and development purposes.
-It is not intended to be a replacement for production usage!
+The project fully replaces the Pusher service with a location version for testing and development.
+Using the service as a replacement for production is not recommended.

 #### Why?

+1. Working offline is not possible.
 1. Using a remote API for testing is slow.
-2. Working offline is currently impossible.
-3. Wasting connections and messages in development is unreasonable.
+1. Wasting connections and messages in development is unreasonable.
-4. Stubbing the JavaScript, such as with [pusher-test-stub](https://github.com/leggetter/pusher-test-stub), is suboptimal and tedious for integration tests.
+1. Stubbing the JavaScript, such as with [pusher-test-stub](https://github.com/leggetter/pusher-test-stub), is suboptimal and tedious for integration tests.

 ## Usage